 |Nutritional Guidelines (per serving)|

-You don't need fancy tools to make coleslaw.
+You do not need fancy tools to make coleslaw.
 You really only need a knife to chop the cabbage.
 Place the cabbage on its core and cut it into wedges.
 Then cut each wedge crosswise into thin slices.
-If you prefer, you can get out the food processor and use the shredding/slicing blade to make quick work of the cabbage.
-If it's easier, you might even consider buying shredded cabbage at the grocery store.
+If you prefer, you can get out the food processor and use the shredding or slicing blade to make quick work of the cabbage.
+An even easier solution, you can buy pre-cut shredded cabbage at the grocery store.